0xAX/linux-insides/SyncPrim/linux-sync-5.md

 Actually there are two types of operations may be performed on the data.
 We may read data and make changes in data.
 Two fundamental operations - `read` and `write`.
 Usually (but not always), `read` operation is performed more often than `write` operation.
 In this case, it would be logical to lock data in such a way, that some processes may read locked data in one time, on condition that no one will not change the data.
 The [readers/writer lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) allows us to get this lock.

-When a process which wants to write something into data, all other `writer` and `reader` processes will be blocked until the process which acquired a lock, will release it.
+When a process which wants to write something into data, all other `writer` and `reader` processes will be blocked until the process which acquired a lock, will not release it.
 When a process reads data, other processes which want to read the same data too, will not be locked and will be able to do this.
 As you may guess, implementation of the `reader/writer semaphore` is based on the implementation of the `normal semaphore`.
-We already familiar with the [semaphore](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) synchronization primitive from the third [part]((https://proninyaroslav.gitbooks.io/linux-insides-ru/content/SyncPrim/sync-4.html) of this chapter.
+We already familiar with the [semaphore](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) synchronization primitive from the third [part]((https://0xax.gitbooks.io/linux-insides/content/SyncPrim/linux-sync-4.html) of this chapter.
 From the theoretical side everything looks pretty simple.
 Let's look how `reader/writer semaphore` is represented in the Linux kernel.

 The `semaphore` is represented by the: